-- a.
-The commissions hall consist of three commissioners and the President shall appoint a chairman from a mong them. - b.
+a.
+The commission shall consist of the commissioners and the President shall appoint a chairman from among them. b.
 No action or proceeding of the commission shall be deemed illegal on the grounds of a vacancy in the position of any commissioner or any defect in constituting the commission nor shall this be questioned in a court of law.